nrkno/sofie-core/packages/documentation/docs/for-developers/contribution-guidelines.md

 4. Discussions about the RFC continue as needed, either in workshops or in comments in the RFC issue.
 5. The contributor references the RFC when a pull request is ready.

+It will be very helpful if your RFC includes specific use-cases that you are facing.
+Providing a background on how your users are using Sofie can clear up situations in which certain phrases or processes may be ambiguous.
+If during your process you have already identified various solutions as favorable or unfavorable, offering this context will move the discussion further still.

+Via the RFC process, we're looking to maximize involvement from various stakeholders, so you probably don't need to come up with a very detailed design of your proposed change or feature in the RFC.
+An end-user oriented description will be most valuable in creating a constructive dialogue, but don't shy away from also adding a more technical description, if you find that will convey your ideas better.

 ### Base contributions on the in-development branch
 In order to facilitate merging, we ask that contributions are based on the latest (at the time of the pull request) _in-development_ branch (often named `release*`).
 See **CONTRIBUTING.md** in each official repository for details on which branch to use as a base for contributions.